 Here, it’s vital that your candidate profile shows up in relevant searches – and to do this it must present a detailed, accurate picture of who you are and what you do.
 A headhunter who is reading through your profile should be able to identify: your core strengths, responsibilities and role as well as industry sub-groups or specializations that you have experience in.
 A good practice is to list this information in a “specialties” section at the bottom of your summary while also including them in the “skills” section as well.
 The more these keywords appear in your profile, the higher you will rank in relevant searches.
-Pay special attention to your profile headline because it can be the most valuable part of your profile in this respect.

 Include company profiles for each employer.

 Headhunters look for candidates who work or have worked in certain companies or in companies that are similar to their client’s business.
 If the position involves working with various company branches or subsidiaries, then the headhunter might target their search for individuals with experience working at a national, multi-state, or parent company.